Customer Experience (CX) is at the core of every successful and sustainable company. The trick is to get from knowing you need it to...

 Experience is arguably the most important step because this is where retaining a customer and creating loyalty takes place.
 Without great experience, the first three steps don’t mean much because a bad experience will deter a customer from making it to the next and final step: loyalty.

 If your product or service delivers exactly what your customer expects, congratulations, you just gained a new loyal customer.
-Loyalty is all about whether or not your customer actually continues to use your service or product.
+Customer loyalty is all about whether or not your customer actually continues to use your service or product.

 In one fell swoop, you were made aware of this product, considered it, and have followed through with fulfillment.